HueSamai/honey/README.md

 # Honey

-Honey is a tool made to help test the METL Project for the CS244 module for Stellenbosch 2026.
+Honey is a testing framework made to help test the METL Project for the CS244 module for Stellenbosch 2026.
 The goal of honey is to provide an easy way to generate and run test cases.

 ## Building honey